Conference hopes to put Miami on America's tech startup map

 "We're moving in the right direction, but we shouldn't flatter ourselves into thinking we're there," Haar said.

 Some signs suggest things are already changing.
-Microsoft last week announced it would open its first U.S. innovation centre in Miami in partnership with a startup incubator, Venture Hive.
-The company has more than 100 similar centres around the world that offer everything from mentorship to new companies to public classes for coding and computer science.
+Microsoft last week announced it would open its first U.S. innovation center in Miami in partnership with a startup incubator, Venture Hive.
+The company has more than 100 similar centers around the world that offer everything from mentorship to new companies to public classes for coding and computer science.

 "The work that's relevant in Miami can have an impact around the world, and Miami is really a launching point for Latin America," said Sanket Akerkar, vice president for developer experience and evangelism for Microsoft.